 Other neurotoxic effects, which are uncommon with conventional doses, are convulsions, toxic encephalopathy, optic neuritis and atrophy, memory impairment, and toxic psychosis.

-See boxed warning.
+Hepatic Reactions: See boxed WARNING.
 Elevated serum transaminase (SGOT; SGPT), bilirubinemia, bilirubinuria, jaundice, and occasionally severe and sometimes fatal hepatitis.
-The common prodromal symp- toms of hepatitis are anorexia, nausea, vomiting, fatigue, malaise, and weakness.
-Mild hepatic dysfunction, evidenced by mild and transient elevation of serum transaminase levels occurs in 10 to 20 percent of patients taking isoniazid.
+The common prodromal symptoms of hepatitis are anorexia, nausea, vomiting, fatigue, malaise, and weakness.
+Mild hepatic dysfunction, evidenced by mild and transient elevation of serum transaminase levels occurs in 10% to 20% of patients taking isoniazid.
 This abnormality usually appears in the first 1 to 3 months of treatment but can occur at any time during therapy.
-In most instances, enzyme levels return to normal, and generally, there is no necessity to discontinue medication during the period of mild serum transaminase elevation.
+In most instances, enzyme levels return to normal and generally, there is no necessity to discontinue medication during the period of mild serum transaminase elevation.
 In occasional instances, progressive liver damage occurs, with accompanying symptoms.
 If the SGOT value exceeds three to five times the upper limit of normal, discontinuation of the isoniazid should be strongly considered.
-The frequency of progres- sive liver damage increases with age.
+The frequency of progressive liver damage increases with age.
 It is rare in persons under 20, but occurs in up to 2.3 percent of those over 50 years of age.

-Agranulocytosis; hemolytic, sideroblastic, or aplastic anemia, thrombocytopenia; and eosinophilia.
+Hematologic Reactions: Agranulocytosis; hemolytic, sideroblastic or aplastic anemia, thrombocytopenia; and eosinophilia.

 Obtain blood samples for immediate determination of gases, electrolytes, BUN, glucose, etc.; type and cross-match blood in preparation for possible hemodialysis.